GitGoPrashis/javascript_projects/README.md

 * Add styling with CSS frameworks
 * Improve UI/UX
-* Add more interactive projects
+* Add more interactive things in projects

 ---